LegendArenaMC/LegendArena/README.md

 //.\\\\

-YOU NEED JAVA 1.8 TO USE THIS.
-So unless you want to do massive rewrites to support Java 6, you'll need Java 8.
+YOU NEED JAVA 7 TO USE THIS.
+So unless you want to do massive rewrites to support Java 6, you'll need Java 7.
 Sorry!
-(please note: re-writing this to support Java 7 wouldn't be too bad, just quite a lot of files to go through)